About Records of London's Livery Companies Online (ROLLCO).

 The Database

-Data from the Livery Companies' freedom and apprenticeship registers have been entered into a database by a team of freelance data inputters.
-In order to maintain the integrity of the sources, records were entered into the database in exactly the form that they appeared in the manuscripts - even in cases where abbreviations had been used, or where it was suspected that a mistake had been made by the clerks, or where incidental additional information was recorded.
+Data from a number of Livery Companies' freedom and apprenticeship registers have been entered into a database by a team of data inputters, and in other cases transcribed data have been donated to the project by volunteer researchers.
+For all Companies, in order to maintain the integrity of the sources, records were entered into the database in exactly the form that they appeared in the manuscripts - even in cases where abbreviations had been used, or where it was suspected that a mistake had been made by the clerks, or where incidental additional information was recorded.

-The information gathered from the Companies' sources was the same in each case, the difference in sources notwithstanding (see The Sources below), making the data suitable for inter-Company searching and analysis.
+The information gathered from the Companies' sources was the same in each case, the difference in sources notwithstanding (see The Sources below).
 The types of information recorded in the database include:

-• 'Event' information about the individual apprenticeship binding or admission to the Freedom - including folio reference, dates and any additional biographical information supplied by the clerk
+- 'Event' information about the individual apprenticeship binding or admission to the Freedom - including folio reference, dates and any additional information supplied by the clerk

 The Sources